lab-cosmo/chemiscope/paper/paper.md

 ---
-title: 'Chemiscope 1.0: a multi-platform atomistic data explorer'
+title: 'Chemiscope 1.0: interactive exploration of atomistic data from analysis to dissemination'
 tags:
     - TypeScript
     - JavaScript